anarchitech/muforth-anarchitech/README.md

 ---

+### UPDATE 04 Jan 2024

+This came up recently on the [original repo](https://github.com/nimblemachines/muforth.git) so we might as well make this clear here:

+We don't accept pull requests.
+If you have some code you'd like to include file an issue and we'll take a look at it.

+Don't take this personally.
+We just don't have the bandwidth for chasing cats around the tree.

+---

 ### UPDATE 04 Nov 2023

 After careful consideration, we're no longer syncing this fork to upstream.
 Instead, we'll be [melding](https://meldmerge.org/) with